 Well, almost.
 Set in the nearby small town of Yellow Springs, Ohio, Not That I Could Tell is a domestic thriller whose shining virtue is that it is set where I grew up.

-After that, it’s really just a middle-of-the-road thriller.
-There’s really not much action, a little bit of mystery, and a some attempt at character study.
+After that, it’s just a middle-of-the-road thriller.
+There’s not much action, a little bit of mystery, and some attempt at a character study.

-It’s not a particularly great book, but I so love hearing about all the places that I know so well.
+It’s not a particularly great book, but I do love hearing about all the places that I know so well.

-Verdict: Skip … unless you really like domestic thrillers
+Verdict: Skip … unless you like domestic thrillers